-5.2.1 Geo4NIEM Email Reflector
+5.2.1 FCP Email Reflector

-Non-technical electronic mail communications should be sent to the single email reflector for the Geo4NIEM program.
-This email list is geo4niem@lists.opengeospatial.org.
-All technical discussions will take place on the email list.
+Electronic mail communications should be sent to the single email reflector for the FCP project.
+This email list is fcp@lists.opengeospatial.org.
+All technical discussions will take place on this email list.
 Reminders will be issued if the guidelines are not used.

 Participants should carefully consider the subject of email.
-To facilitate sorting, email to this list will automatically contain the Prefix in the Subject line of each message: [Geo4NIEM].
+To facilitate sorting, email to this list will automatically contain the Prefix in the Subject line of each message: [FCP].

-The OGC IP lists get heavy traffic.
-In order to facilitate efficient handling of that traffic and to reduce redundancy, all replies will go to the list not the sender.
-OGC is currently using the Mailman Software package to manage and maintain our lists.
-Mailman allows Geo4NIEM users to customize many preferences, for example, you can change your settings to allow for Mailman to digest the messages per day, to receive "no mail" when you are on vacation, etc.
+The project email list can receive heavy traffic.
+In order to facilitate efficient handling of message traffic and to reduce redundancy, all replies will go to the list not the sender.
+OGC is currently using the Mailman software package to manage and maintain our lists.
+Mailman allows project users to customize many preferences, for example, you can change your settings to allow for Mailman to digest the messages per day, to receive "no mail" when you are on vacation, etc.

 PLEASE NOTE: the email reflector is not intended for exchanging files with others.
-A procedure for uploading files to the project web sites is described below.
-When files are uploaded, automatic notification is sent to participants.
+Rather, a procedure for uploading files to the project web sites is described below.
+When files are uploaded, automatic notification may be sent to participants.

-5.2.2 Geo4NIEM Public Web Site and Participant Portal
+5.2.2 FCP Public Web Site and Participant Portal